The Upcoming Demise of a Fabulous Privacy Tool

 Initially I’d expect there’d be an overnight surge of non-recorded lease/option transactions…rather than a regular sale that would no longer be hidden from public scrutiny.

 Another, more involved ploy, would have the seller deed his property into his grantor trust and then sell his non-recorded beneficial interest in the trust to a buyer.
-Yes, there are few more things involved in this maneuver, but this is the gist of the workaround.
+Yes, there are a few more things involved in this maneuver, but this is the gist of the workaround.

 Finally the mandatory, public disclosure of the purchase/sale price history of a property will make it a lot harder for your buyer’s lender and appraiser to swallow.